-This campus-wide initiative begins with training for teachers and staff as well as students which provides them not only with the ability to recognize the potential warning signs of someone considering suicide, but the skills necessary to help that individual.
-During this interactive QPR training, participants learn how to listen and then engage a person in distress, directly ask about suicide, and persuade that person to seek help.
+This campus-wide initiative begins with QPR training for teachers and staff as well as students which provides them not only with the ability to recognize the potential warning signs of someone considering suicide, but the skills necessary to help that individual.
+QPR stands for question, persuade and refer.
+During interactive QPR training, participants learn how to listen and then engage a person in distress, directly ask about suicide, and persuade that person to seek help.
 The goal is for all students, faculty and staff to receive this life-saving training.